PraveenKumar0698/PraveenKumar0698/README.md

 - 👋 Hi, I’m @PraveenKumar0698
 - 👀 I’m interested in coding and travelling
 - 🌱 I’m currently learning java and javascript
+-     I'm likely skilled in python,java and SQL
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me kpraveenkumar098@gmail.com
+- 📫 How to reach me kpraveenkumar0698@gmail.com

 <!---
 PraveenKumar0698/PraveenKumar0698 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.